miquelmarti/DroneSegmentation/README.md

 # create dataset folder
 Contains many files for dealing with the providing datasets and convert them into a readable format for caffe

-# old files folder
-Contains some files used in the past, may be useful for the following of the project.
-If not, after few weeks, may be deleted

 ## FILES ##########################
 # classify.py
 [...]